 In addition pursuing my Bachelor of Science in Geography, I also intend to minor in Climatology and IST for EMS.
-I expect to graduate in the Spring 2023 semester.
+I expect to graduate in the Summer 2023 semester.
 I am passionate about tropical weather, severe thunderstorms, and winter weather.
-I also have interests in anthropogenic climate change (especially on the Crysophere) and environmental conservation/protection, as well as learning how to make maps in Matlab, Python, ESRI ArcGIS Online/Desktop, and QGIS.
+I also have interests in anthropogenic climate change (especially with regards to the Cryosphere) and environmental conservation/protection, as well as learning how to make maps in Matlab, Python, ESRI ArcGIS Online/Desktop, and QGIS.
 Digital photography/videography is also another passion of mine.
 I also enjoy watching the NYY/NYG/NJD.

 My passion for the weather started when I was seven years old.
 Recent weather events, in particular Superstorm Sandy in 2012, leading up to college got the ball rolling on my decision to pursue a degree in Meteorology, which is now a degree in Geography.
 Penn State was the only school I applied to for Meteorology.
 The others I applied to were for Computer Science.
 Marist College in Poughkeepsie, New York was my favorite college I visited and applied too.
 That would have been the school I committed to if I did not end up visiting the meteorology department at Penn State.
 My currently interested in anthropogenic climate change, specifically in the following fields:

 - Extreme weather (floods, hurricanes, droughts, heat waves)

 - Cryosphere (changes in Arctic/Antarctic Sea Ice / Ice Sheets)

 - Influence of changing sea ice / Arctic Amplification on the Midlatitude Jet Stream